bafflingscience/goodtech.tips/content/posts/drafts/blog.which-speed.md

 upon whose behest?

-What if I like slow speed the best?
+What if I like slow speeds the best?
 My preference for speed is a simple request.

 I like **things** in a particular **way**.